postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 ### Publishing specific API versions

 You can publish specific versions of your APIs to the Private API Network.
-You can't publish API versions that aren't visible to consumers.

-From the [API Builder](/docs/designing-and-developing-your-api/the-api-workflow/), you can create a new version of an existing API.
+To create a new version of an existing API from the [API Builder](/docs/designing-and-developing-your-api/the-api-workflow/):

 1. Select the more actions icon <img alt="More actions icon" src="https://assets.postman.com/postman-docs/icon-more-actions-v9.jpg#icon" width="16px"> on the right and select **Create version**.
 1. Select **Consumers can view this version** to show or hide this version in the Public API Network.

     <img alt="Visibility API versions" src="https://assets.postman.com/postman-docs/new-version-visibility-api-v9.jpg"/>

+API versions must be visible to consumers before you can add them to the Private API Network.
 To edit the visibility an existing API version:

 1. Select the version in the **Overview** tab, then select the more actions icon <img alt="More actions icon" src="https://assets.postman.com/postman-docs/icon-more-actions-v9.jpg#icon" width="16px"> > **Edit** in the upper right.
 1. Select **Consumers can view this version** to show or hide this version in the Public API Network.